andrekramer/erdna/README.md

 An interpreter for a Scheme -like language written in javascript hosted in a node web server.
-The commit history builds up language features for the examples below but Macros and callcc are not covered.
+The commit history builds up language features for the curl commands below and in the examples directory. but Macros and callcc are not covered.
 What if the Web was programmable in a uniform but flexible syntax?

 to clone:

 git@github.com:andrekramer/erdna.git
 cd erdna

 to install: